Tandemz/tandemz.io/src/pages/landing-international.md

   featureslist:
   - title: Describe your target audience
     content: Tell us the age, gender, location and interests of your perfect participant profile.
-These are all known to social media ads platforms.
+These are all known to social media ads platforms!
     image: "/images/Illustration - Criteria.png"
     coming_soon: false
     actions: []